PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 *3.* Enter the Virtual Good details:
 * Give it a *Name* and a *Short Code* - we'll use the Short Code to refer to the item later on.
 * Leave the *Type* as 'Virtual Good'.
-Note that the other option here is 'Currency Pack' which, rather than adding a good to your player when awarded, grants them some configurable quantity of currencies.
+Note that the other option here is 'Currency Pack' which, instead of adding a good to your player when awarded, grants them some configurable quantity of currencies.
 This is a very useful type for Virtual Goods, but for now let's focus on the 'Virtual Good' type.
 * *Currencies* - Because we're going to start with a Virtual Currency purchase, we need to specify a price for the Virtual Good here, so let's add a *Currency 1* value of 100.
 This means a player will be charged 100 units of Currency 1 when they buy this Virtual Good.

-Let's set up a player so that they can buy your Virtual Good.
+Let's now set up a player so that they can buy your Virtual Good.

 *4.* Go to *Configurator > Overview*, click ![](/img/fa/edit.png) and under *Signup Bonuses* add a *Currency 1* signup bonus of 1000.

 ![](img/AppPur/4.png)

 Now whenever you register a player they will be granted 1000 units of Currency 1.

 The next steps all take place within the *Test Harness*.

-## Checking Purchases in Test Harness
+## Checking Purchases in the Test Harness

 If you've been following along with the configuration set up above, you should be able to run these steps in the Test Harness.

-*1.* Firstly, we register a new player (*Authentication > RegistrationRequest*): "PLAYER ONE"
+*1.* Firstly, we register a new player (submit *Authentication > RegistrationRequest*): "PLAYER ONE"

 ```
 { "@class": ".RegistrationRequest",